leolanger/leolanger.github.io/source/_posts/green-hand-to-learn-c.md

 	 	  int main( )
 	 	  {
 	  	    using namespace std;
-	    	  char ch ='M';	//assign ASCII code for M to ch. int i = ch;	//store same code in an int. cout << "The ASCII code for " << ch << " is " << i << endl;
+	    	  char ch ='M';	// assign ASCII code for M to ch. int i = ch;	// store same code in an int. cout << "The ASCII code for " << ch << " is " << i << endl;
 	    	  //using the cout.put() member function to display a char cout << "Displaying a char ch using cout.put(ch): ";